What’s happening in York, Chester, Lancaster counties

 ▪ Sharon Volunteer Fire Department’s Fire and Life Safety Day, 4-7 p.m.
 Saturday at 3336 York St. The family event includes face painting, pumpkin painting, snacks, games, live music and a demonstration of the Jaws of Life, where a firefighter will cut Rescue Randy from a car.
 There will be a fish and chicken fry.
 Plates, $10 and proceeds go to the department.

 ▪ “Spirits & Stories: Brattonsville by Twilight,” 3-9 p.m.
 Oct.
-21 at Historic Brattonsville in McConnells.
+21 at Historic Brattonsville, McConnells.
 Includes early American-style hands-on activities, open hearth cooking and harvesting demonstrations.
-Fall festivities include Simon St. Clair’s Magick and Marvel Show, live music and a crackling bon fire.
+Fall festivities include Simon St. Clair’s Magick and Marvel Show, live music and a bonfire.
 At twilight, as lanterns glow, historically-dressed interpreters tell the tales of those who lived there long ago.
-Fiddle music, games and food concessions will be available at the Tavern.
+Fiddle music, games and food concessions available at the Tavern.
 Admission: adults, $8; seniors, $7; ages 4-17, $5 and free for members.

+▪ Baxter Village’s 17th annual Fall Festival and Market Day, noon-6 p.m.
+Oct.
+21, Fort Mill.
+More than 125 exhibitors, Halloween costume contests, mascots and costumed characters, inflatables, magic shows, contest and prizes and food and drink available.
+Live music 7-11 p.m. at Beef O’Brady’s.
+Admission is free.

 ▪ Rock Hill Music Club’s 18th annual Scholarship Benefit Concert and Reception, 3 p.m.
 Oct.
 22 at St. John’s United Methodist Church, Rock Hill.
 The concert features 12 local musicians and accompanists in a variety of musical formats.
 Tickets: $10, available from club members or at the door.